davidbrowne/dsga/DOCUMENTATION.md

 GLSL doesn't provide functions for testing how close vectors are to each other within a tolerance.
 In our ```dsga``` implementation, we provide two types of tolerance checking:

-* Euclidean Distance - the treats the vectors as mathematical vectors or points, and compares the Euclidean distance between them to see if they are within the tolerance.
+* Euclidean Distance - this treats the vectors as mathematical vectors or points, and it compares the Euclidean distance between them to see if they are within the tolerance.
 The tolerance is a strictly less-than comparison.
-The use of type ```vector_base``` is an advanced feature, and is used to make sure it covers vectors and their swizzles.
+Tolerances need to be non-negative.
+The use of type ```vector_base``` is an advanced feature, and it is used to make sure it covers vectors and their swizzles.
 More can be learned about ```vector_base``` in the [details](DETAILS.md).
 ```c++
 namespace dsga
 {